Montelibero/mtl_sunce/README.md

 ### Linux

-For Linux, we decided to use the new AppImage installer format.
-This is included in a lot of Linux distributions, including Ubuntu.
+For Linux, we support the portable AppImage format that works across most Linux distributions, including Ubuntu.

 Download the latest linux-x86_64.AppImage from the [releases](https://github.com/CityChainFoundation/city-hub/releases) page.